Birmingham Birth Injury Attorney

 Protecting the Rights of Infants & Mothers in Alabama for 125+ Years

 A birth injury is any type of injury suffered by a newborn child during the labor or delivery process.
 Although some birth injuries can be harmless, many result in permanent disability to the physical, cognitive, or intellectual capacities of a child.
-Birth injuries are often avoided by doctors following standards of care, proper monitoring of the mother and child’s health, and immediately addressing any suspected problems that may appear during pregnancy, labor, and delivery.
+Birth injuries can often be avoided when doctors follow the expected standard of care, properly monitor the health of the mother and child, and immediately address any suspected problems that may appear during pregnancy, labor, and delivery.

 What’s the difference between a birth defect and a birth injury?